sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

 In this step, you will create a file with information about the products on sale in your shopping app.

 In a real life implementation, this data would be provided by an external service/API.
 But for simplicity, you will create a `.js` file containing dummy data.
 This file will provide the displayed data in the micro-frontend.
-We will create a similar file in the UI5 microfrontend to avoid bundling issues.
+We will create a similar file in the UI5 micro-frontend to avoid bundling issues.

 1. Navigate to `react-core-mf/src/assets` and create a `products.js` file with the following content:

     ```Javascript
     export const ProductCollection = [
     {
         "id": 101,
-            "name": "Logitech Mouse",
+        "name": "Mouse",
         "price": 45.0,
         "stock": 80,
         "icon": "product",
         "currencyCode": "EUR",
         "orderQuantity": 2,
-            "description": "LIGHTSPEED Wireless Gaming Mouse with HERO Sensor"
+        "description": "Wireless Gaming Mouse with Sensor"
     },
     {
         "id": 102,
-            "name": "Logitech Keyboard",
+        "name": "Keyboard",
         "price": 50.0,
         "stock": 22,
         "icon": "product",
         "currencyCode": "EUR",
         "orderQuantity": 1,
         "description": "A physical keyboard that uses an individual spring and switch for each key.
-Today, only premium keyboards are built with key switches; however, they were also used in the past, such as in the Model M keyboard from IBM, which used buckling spring switches"
+Today, only premium keyboards are built with key switches."
     },
     {
         "id": 103,
-            "name": "HP Optical Mouse",
+        "name": "Optical Mouse",
         "price": 35.0,
         "stock": 4,
         "icon": "product",
         "currencyCode": "EUR",
         "orderQuantity": 2,
-            "description": "Utilizing the latest optical sensing technology, the HP USB Optical Scroll Mouse records precise motion."
+        "description": "Utilizing the latest optical sensing technology, the USB Optical Scroll Mouse records precise motion."
     },
     {
         "id": 104,
-            "name": "MacBook Pro",
+        "name": "Laptop Pro",
         "price": 1299.0,
         "stock": 11,
         "icon": "laptop",
         "currencyCode": "EUR",
         "orderQuantity": 3,
-            "description": "It features a touch-sensitive OLED display strip located in place of the function keys, a Touch ID sensor integrated with the power button, a butterfly mechanism keyboard similar to the MacBook, and four USB-C ports that also serve as Thunderbolt 3 ports."
+        "description": "Newest laptop featuring a touch-sensitive OLED display."
     },
     {
         "id": 105,
-            "name": "Magic Mouse",
+        "name": "Mouse 2",
         "price": 40.0,
         "stock": 20,
         "icon": "product",
         "currencyCode": "EUR",
         "orderQuantity": 6,
-            "description": "The Magic Mouse 2 (Apple Magic Mouse 2), is a computer mouse developed and released by Apple Inc. It features a multi-touch acrylic surface for scrolling. ...
+        "description": "The Mouse 2 is a computer mouse featuring a multi-touch acrylic surface for scrolling.
 The mouse features a lithium-ion rechargeable battery and Lightning connector for charging and pairing."
     },
     {
         "id": 106,
-            "name": "Brother Printer",
+        "name": "Printer",
         "price": 235.0,
         "stock": 24,
         "icon": "fx",
         "currencyCode": "EUR",
         "orderQuantity": 1,
-            "description": "Our affordable, quality machines provide you with the optimal way to take care of all your printing needs.
-Shop for the right printer, all-in-one, or fax machine for your home or home office today."
+        "description": "Affordable printer providing you with the optimal way to take care of all your printing needs."
     },
     {
         "id": 107,
-            "name": "iPhone 11",
+        "name": "Phone 11",
         "price": 835.0,
         "stock": 45,
         "icon": "iphone",
         "currencyCode": "EUR",
         "orderQuantity": 8,
-            "description": "The iPhone 11 dimensions are 150.9mm x 75.7mm x 8.3mm (H x W x D).
-It weighs about 194 grams (6.84 ounces).It features a 6.1-inch all-screen LCD display and is powered by Apple new A13 bionic chip with Third-Generation Neural Engine."
+        "description": "The Phone 11 dimensions are 150.9mm x 75.7mm x 8.3mm (H x W x D).
+It weighs about 194 grams (6.84 ounces)."
     },
     {
         "id": 108,
-            "name": "Google Pixel 3a",
+        "name": "Phone 3a",
         "price": 299.0,
         "stock": 54,
         "icon": "desktop-mobile",
         "currencyCode": "EUR",
         "orderQuantity": 7,
-            "description": "At 5.6 inches, the Google Pixel 3a display is proportionate to the relatively small body of the phone – that is to say, it is rather small.
-The display is Full HD+ and OLED, with a resolution of 2220 x 1080, and because of the relatively small screen size the pixels per inch count is rather high at 441."
+        "description": "At 5.6 inches, the display is proportionate to the relatively small body of the phone."
     },
     {
         "id": 109,
-            "name": "PlayStation 4",
+        "name": "Game Console 4",
         "price": 330.0,
         "stock": 94,
         "icon": "video",
         "currencyCode": "EUR",
         "orderQuantity": 1,
-            "description": "PS4 is the fourth home video game console produced by Sony Computer Entertainment and is compatible with the PlayStation 3.
-It was officially announced at a press conference on February 20, 2013 and launched on November 15, 2013."
+        "description": "This is the fourth home video game console compatible with all gaming systems."
     },
     {
         "id": 110,
-            "name": "Dell Monitor",
+        "name": "Monitor",
         "price": 630.0,
         "stock": 20,
         "icon": "sys-monitor",
         "currencyCode": "EUR",
         "orderQuantity": 3,
-            "description": "34'' U3419W Monitor, Display with stand Height adjustable (115 mm), tiltable (-5° to 21°), rotatable (-30° to 30°) Security slot (cable lock sold separately), anti-theft slot for locking to stand (for display).
-Includes: DisplayPort cable, HDMI cable, Power cable, Stand, USB 3.0 Type-A to Type-B cable, USB-C cable"
+        "description": "34'' Monitor, Display with stand Height adjustable (115 mm), tiltable (-5° to 21°), rotatable (-30° to 30°) Security slot (cable lock sold separately), anti-theft slot for locking to stand (for display).
+Includes: DisplayPort cable, HDMI cable, Power cable, Stand, USB 3.0 Type-A to Type-B cable, USB-C cable."
     }
 ];
     ```